 "Application" means a request for an Award of HCs submitted in the Form specified by and according to the requirements of this QAP.

-"Architect" means a professional licensed by the applicable by the state of Montana authority as a building architect pursuant to Mont.
+"Architect" means a professional licensed by the state of Montana as a building architect pursuant to Mont.
 Code Ann.
 Title 37, Chapter 65.